rjcline07/rjcline07.github.io/README.md

 # rjcline07.github.io
-Repo containing highlighted projects I have worked on.
+Welcome to my Github page!
+This has contains some highlighted projects that I have worked on.